Gluten-Free Restaurants in Central, East & South Austin

 Wilder Wood Restaurant & Bar

-Located on E. 7th street, this restaurant serves a combo of Mexican and American dishes and also has a 100% gluten-free kitchen.
+Located on E. 7th street, this 100% gluten-free restaurant serves a combo of Mexican and American dishes.
 They serve lots of fried goodies, too!
 Starters like hand-cut onion rings, calamari and super nachos or entrees like chicken fried steak and country fried chicken.
 They have street tacos, fajitas and enchiladas.
 Salads.
 Black Angus burgers and delicious hand-cut fries.
 The gluten-free buns are really good, too (not too much bread, not dry and they don’t fall apart).

 Check out all the City Guides from the Austin Food Bloggers Alliance for some of the best eats in the ATX.